 This is a set of records composed of the 159 digitized volumes of material amassed over the life of the YNGHA.
 The online catalog of volumes provides an abbreviated sample from each volume.
 These volumes are available through our bookstore.
 The Blandford Series was introduced to the YNGHA membership at this year's conference in Dallas, TX, September 25, 2015, with demonstration DVD copies available for members to review.

-Through the courtesy of the Library, this entire set of records will be available in the YNGHA Conference research room during the YNGHA 2017 Conference October 7 – 8, 2017.
-These volumes will also be available on DVDs during the conference.
+Through the courtesy of the Library, this entire set of records will be available in the YNGHA Conference research room during the YNGHA Conferences.
+These volumes are available on a DVD.

 The welcomes the addition of family records to its collection.
 Either paper or digital copies are acceptable; the format of the latter can be in either PDF or Microsoft Word.
 The preferred format for images is JPG/PNG/TIFF.